-A subset of the crashes employed in the IDCR method was used to evaluate the injury reduction benefits of MAES intervention, even when there was insufficient time to avoid the opposing vehicle since the system was activated.
-In particular, nine crashes (more than the number of crashes that received scores '3' or '4' in IDCR, equal to eight) were considered among those where another vehicle was involved.
-After reconstructing the crash scenario, the same crash was simulated with the hypothesis of a MAES intervention which changed the vehicle trajectory.
-Three MAES activation simulations were done for each crash, using three lateral acceleration values (0.3g, 0.5g, 0.7g).
-Given the potential complexity of MAES control logic, and the exploratory scope of this work, a simple kinematic approach was used.
-The activation of the system modified the vehicle trajectory: it produced a lateral acceleration, inducing a yaw angle variation and a lateral displacement over time.
-The vehicle speed did not change compared to the same crash simulated without MAES activation.
-The 179 variation of the vehicle lateral acceleration was instantaneous as soon as MAES activated, going from zero to a constant value with no transient.
-The idea be-183 hind this hypothesis was to evaluate the impact of the system regardless of the 182 rider's action, the vehicle dynamics or the constructive constraint, like whether 183 the torque needed to steer the motorcycle would be compatible with a specific 184 electromechanical system.
-Giovannini used this simplified approach to model an 185 evasive manoeuvre; as in that work, the initial small outwards yaw rate typical 186 of PTWs was neglected [9].
-187
+A subset of the crashes employed in the IDCR method was used to evaluate 179 the injury reduction benefits of MAES intervention, even when there were in-180 sufficient times to avoid the opposing vehicle since the system was activated.
+In 181 particular, nine crashes (more than the number of crashes that received scores 182 '3' or '4' in IDCR, equal to eight) were considered among those where another 183 vehicle was involved.
+After reconstructing the crash scenario, the same crash 184 was simulated with the hypothesis of a MAES intervention which changed the 185 vehicle's trajectory.
+Three MAES activation simulations were done for each 186 crash, using three lateral acceleration values (0.3g, 0.5g, 0.7g).
+Given the po-187 tential complexity of MAES control logic, and the exploratory scope of this 188 work, a simple kinematic approach was used.
+The activation of the system 189 modified the vehicle's trajectory: it produced a lateral acceleration, inducing a 190 yaw angle variation and a lateral displacement over time.
+The vehicle speed did 191 not change compared to the same crash simulated without MAES activation.
+192 The variation of the vehicle lateral acceleration was instantaneous as soon as 193 MAES activated, going from zero to a constant value with no transient.
+The 194 idea behind this hypothesis was to evaluate the impact of the system regardless 195 of the rider's action, the vehicle dynamics, or the constructive constraint, like 196 whether the torque needed to steer the motorcycle would be compatible with a 197 specific electromechanical system.
+Giovannini used this simplified approach to 198 model an evasive manoeuvre; as in that work, the initial small outwards yaw 199 rate typical of PTWs was neglected [9].
+200